jyellick/obc-docs/protocol-spec.md

 }
 ```

 The query request requires the client to supply a `name` parameter, which was previously returned in the response from the deploy transaction.
-The response to an query request is either a message containing a confirmation of successful execution or an error, containing a reason for the failure.
+The response to a query request depends on the chaincode implementation.
+It will contain a message containing a confirmation of successful execution or an error, containing a reason for the failure.
+In the case of successful execution, the response will also contain values of requested state variables within the chaincode.

-To query, supply the required ChaincodeInvocationSpec defined in section [3.1.2.4](#3124-invoke-transaction).
+To invoke a query function within a chaincode, supply the required ChaincodeInvocationSpec defined in section [3.1.2.4](#3124-invoke-transaction).

 Query Request:
 ```